Zettai Reido

-Zettai Reido (絶対零度) is a Japanese police procedural television drama.
+Zettai Reido (絶対零度) is a Japanese police procedural television drama..
 The first season, subtitled Mikaiketsu Jiken Tokumei Sōsa (未解決事件特命捜査), was set in a fictional version of the Tokyo Metropolitan Police Department division that specializes in investigating cold cases, which is based on an actual division established in Japan in 2009.
 The first season aired from April 13 to June 22, 2010 on Fuji TV's Kakku time-slot.
 It premiered to an 18% rating.
 A special two-hour-long episode which served as conclusion to the first series was aired on July 8, 2011.

 Season two of Zettai Reido, subtitled Tokushu Hanzai Sennyū Sōsa (特殊犯罪潜入捜査) takes place a year after the events of the special episode, after Sakuragi and her fellow detectives have been transferred to the undercover investigation division which deals with current crimes.
 The second season aired from July 12 to September 20, 2011 on Fuji TV's Kakku time-slot.
 It premiered to a 15.4% rating and ended with a season-high rating of 16.3%.
 The last leg of the second season featured guest star appearances by Yūsuke Santamaria and You Yokoyama.

+Season three of Zettai Reido, subtitled Mizen Hanzai Sennyū Sōsa (未然犯罪潜入捜査) takes place when Izumi suddenly disappeared during a special mission (leading to the disbandment of the Special Crimes Investigation Unit following her disappearance).
+Norito Izawa, who was the ace of Pre-Crime Investigation Team" (known as "Mihan"), a secret experimental unit led by career police officer Sadaharu Todo.
+Their mission was to prevent future crimes before they occurred, acting on intelligence regarding dangerous individuals identified.
+The third season aired from July 9 to September 10, 2018 on Fuji TV's Getsuku time-slot.
+It premiered to a 10.6% rating and ended with a rating of 10.8%.
+The season four also uses the same subtitle, and aired from January 6 to March 16, 2020.
+It premiered to a 10.6% rating and ended with a rating of 9.7%.

+Season five of Zettai Reido, subtitled Jōhō Hanzai Kinkyū Sōsa (情報犯罪緊急捜査) aired from October 6 to December 15, 2025 on Fuji TV's Getsuku time-slot.
+It premiered to a 6.5% rating and ended with a rating of 5.2%.

-The opening and ending themes for season one and two are performed by rock duo Love Psychedelico.
+The opening and ending themes for season one and two are performed by rock duo Love Psychedelico, while the ending theme for season three and four are performed by Leo Ieiri.